Choosing Wisely Canada

 We have recently joined over 40 Canadian health groups on a Choosing Wisely campaign to develop lists of recommendations to improve safety and prevent unnecessary harm to patients.
 These recommendations include tests or treatments to avoid or question; those that are not supported by evidence, and/or could expose patients to unnecessary harm.
 By taking account of unnecessary or harmful treatments, tests or procedures, pharmacists can ensure that more effort is placed on those which enhance patient care and safety.

-CPhA will establish an expert committee to review and finalize the list of recommendations before it is submitted to Choosing Wisely Canada.
+CPhA has established an expert committee to review and finalize the list of recommendations before it is submitted to Choosing Wisely Canada.

-The expert committee will be formed based on the following criteria:
+The expert committee has been formed based on the following criteria:

 - Broad knowledge and experience in pharmacy practice, quality improvement, and patient safety, spanning both community and hospital practice.